-There have been some slight variations in the population equivalent of total load received, but the majority of these are minor and do not require further investigation.
-The two sites which have shown excess of 10% change are Bradford Esholt & Hull.
-Initial investigations suggest this is due to variation in trade loads.
+There have been some slight variations in the population equivalent of total load received, but all of these are minor (within 6%+-) and do not require further investigation.

 The consent information in Lines 4 to 8 have remained the same for all of the large works.